Prorickey/KitX/README.md

 ### Support
 You can get support with the plugin in our [discord](https://discord.gg/DwQHaky3Nf)

+### Developer API
+Currently the developer api isn't published.
+You can interact with the kits and database through it but you must build the plugin and publish the api to local.
+If someone actually uses the developer api open an issue and I will start publishing it to my repo.

 ### Credits
 - [CyberedCake](https://github.com/CyberedCake) - The logo was remade by CyberedCake